 I am often jumping back and forward when it comes to research.
 I may research a topic for a while and then put it down and revisit it months/years later.
-A few years ago I started researching more into poltergeist activity and it's origins.
-It is something I have recently 'picked up' again.
-In my search, I have come across an old ghost story thought to be an early account of poltergeist activity dating back to 1661.
-The story 'The Ghostly Drummer of Tedworth' appeared in the book 'Saducismus Triumphatus' by Joseph Gianvill published in English in 1681.
+A few years ago I started researching more into poltergeist activity and its origins In my search, I have come across an old ghost story thought to be an early account of poltergeist activity dating back to 1661.
+The story 'The Ghostly Drummer of Tedworth' appeared in the book Saducismus Triumphatus' by Joseph Gianvill published in English in 1681.
 A fascinating story I thought I would share.
-I will write about what I think about poltergeists and what my research has found at a later date.
 Interestingly, there are different accounts of this tale available as there were different versions of the book published over the years and the story itself also goes by different titles such as the 'Demon Drummer of Tedworth'.
 It is worth noting that some of the translations are interpreted differently.
-I tried to research as throughly as I could with this one and below is the version I believe to be truest to form as I have read what are believed to be original letters from those involved - and they are difficult to translate and understand at times.
-My version may be possibly be incorrect in some places, but this is my interpretation of it.
-In the mean time grab a cup of tea and a block of chocolate and enjoy this old school tale of terror.
+I tried to research as thoroughly as I could with this one and below is the version I believe to be truest to form as I have read what are believed to be original letters from those involved - and they are difficult to translate and understand at times.
+My version may possibly be incorrect in some places, but this is my interpretation of it.
+In the meantime grab a cup of tea and a block of chocolate and enjoy this old-school tale of terror.

 The activity seemed to increase and again was focused on the kids.
 The chants of 'I am a witch' grew stronger in their bedroom and even the baby was not spared and was not allowed to sleep.
-One night, it seemed a piece of firewood had a life of it's own.
+One night, it seemed a piece of firewood had a life of its own.
 Mr Mompesson shot it with his pistol and was surprised to see the wood bleed as if it was wounded.
 They had 3 nights of peace until the entity returned again healed and more violent than ever.
 He organized for his kids to stay with a friend.
-Not having the kids to focus on, the entity turned it's attention to a servant and showed it's 'true form' to him.
-He described the entity to have 'great body with red eyes'.
+Not having the kids to focus on, the entity turned its attention to a servant and showed its 'true form' to him.
+He described the entity to have a 'great body with red eyes'.

 While all of this was happening, Mr Drury was locked up in a gaol in Gloucester.
 It is there that he confessed to using 'Witchcraft' on Mr Mompesson as a form of punishment that would not stop until he was satisfied.
-All because his took away his most treasured item - his drum.
+All because he took away his most treasured item - his drum.
 Mr Mompesson then had him tried for witchcraft.
 There are stories that the Captain and crew who were supposed to transport Mr Drury by boat to sit at his trial were scared and turned the boat around as they felt Mr Drury had conjured storms.
 People were scared to be around Mr Drury as remember back in this time, Witchcraft was thought to be a very real thing.
 Eventually, the Kings commission came to investigate the case.
-They could not convict Mr Drury as they did not witness any of the phenomenon that had been occurring for the last 2 years.
-They felt it was either a hoax or caused by natural phenomenon.
+They could not convict Mr Drury as they did not witness any of the phenomena that had been occurring for the last 2 years.
+They felt it was either a hoax or caused by a natural phenomenon.

 The end of this story is concluded with a thought that still rings very true today centuries later.
 The general theme of it was, just because they didn't witness anything while they were there, doesn't mean that it didn't happen.

-Don't forget to like the Facebook page for regular updates www.facebook.com/livinglifeinfullspectrum
+Don't forget to follow the Facebook page for regular updates

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!